 On your second day, you will leave the capital behind for the time being and board your minibus, where you will get to know the rest of the passengers and your friendly guides.
 You will begin by heading out to see the famed sights of the Golden Circle.
 This route is by far the most celebrated one in the entire country, and you will immediately understand why upon arrival.

 First up is Þingvellir National Park, both historically and geologically fascinating.
-A UNESCO World Heritage site, Þingvellir is the location where Iceland’s very first legislative body, Alþingi, was founded.
-The area is furthermore located on the continental rift where Almannagjá Fissure marks the meeting of the Eurasian and North American tectonic plates.
+A UNESCO World Heritage site, Þingvellir, is where Iceland’s first legislative body, Alþingi, was founded.
+Furthermore, the area is located on the continental rift where Almannagjá Fissure marks the meeting of the Eurasian and North American tectonic plates.

-By the end of the day, you will retreat to a cosy accommodation in southern Iceland.
+By the end of the day, you will retreat to cozy accommodation in southern Iceland.
 Remember to look up in the sky for Northern Lights.

-As you set out on your third day, you will trail along one of the country’s most beautiful areas belonging to the famed South Coast.
+As you set out on your third day, you will trail along one of the country's most beautiful areas on the famed South Coast.
 You will pass cascading rivers and rural farmlands and stop at the two magnificent waterfalls Skógafoss and Seljalandsfoss.

-The sights on the menu today are numerous and sure to leave you in awe, but if you want to embark on an additional activity, you can opt for a thrilling glacier hike on top of Sólheimajökull during the booking process.
-There really is no better way of comprehending a glacier’s power than by strapping on boots and crampons and ascending its icy surface.
+The sights on the menu today are numerous and sure to leave you in awe.
+For example, get ready for a thrilling glacier hike on top of Sólheimajökull.
+There is no better way of comprehending a glacier's power than by strapping on boots and crampons and ascending its icy surface.

 Your destination for the night is the coast near the village of Vík, home to the black sand beach Reynisfjara, frequently voted as one of the most beautiful non-tropical beaches in the world.
 Offshore you can observe the castle-like structure of the basalt sea stacks Reynisdrangar.
 Enjoy the local food or go souvenir shopping before calling it a day.